DanteHoyle/Paku/README.md

 : Contains sprite and state

 Board Class
-: Contains Tiles and has functions to reset board, make harder, spawn fruit on timer
+: Contains Tiles and has functions to reset board, make harder, spawn fruit on timer 28x36 tiles, original resolution 224x288

 Entity
-: x, y coordinates, speed vector,
+: x, y coordinates, speed vector, Update Function

+Pacman : Entity
+: Player Controls in Update Function

+Ghost : Entity
+: Ghosts have their own unique algorithm for targeting Pacman.
+However there  will be a shared pathfinding algorithm

 ## Folder Structure
 ```